lyokha/nginx-combined-upstreams-module/README.md

 10 servers may be polled before the application will finally receive a new task from another upstream.
 The upstrand *us1* allows skipping to the next upstream after checking the first server in an upstream that does not have tasks.
-This machinery is apparently suitable for *upstream broadcasting*, when messages are being sent to all upstreams in an upstrand.
+This machinery is apparently suitable for *upstreams broadcasting*, when messages are being sent to all upstreams in an upstrand.

 The examples above show that an upstrand can be regarded as a *2-dimensional*